| NCCP F.A.Q.

 If you are new to the NCCP, you will be required to sign up for a baseball NCCP account at nccp.baseball.ca and complete the Coach Initiation in Sport and Coach Initiation in Baseball (Fundamentals).
 Once you've completed those, you will be able to register for any Baseball workshop directly from your account.

 Certain levels of coach will need to become 'Certified' in the NCCP system.
 This will require you to sign up 'Evaluation' from inside your account.
 Once you've signed up, the Baseball Alberta office will assign you an Evaluator.
 As you complete the online portfolio, your Evaluator will grade it online and communicate directly through the portfolio with any changes that may need to be made.
 After completing an online portfolio that meets NCCP standards, the Evaluator will submit it to Baseball Canada and the Coaching Association of Canada and you will be able to sign up for practice and game evaluations.

 | What Do 'In Training', 'Trained' And 'Certified' Mean?

 Coaches will progress through different stages for each context in which they coach.
 The system designates a coach as 'In Training' for a context when he or she enters the system and starts taking the modules, then when the coach finishes the required modules that apply to that context, they are designated as 'Trained'.

-Example #1 - A coach begins taking the Intro to Comp modules and completes the Initiation.
-He or she is then 'In Training' to become a Regional Coach.
-Once he or she completes all four modules of Initiation; Teaching & Learning, Absolutes and Planning then he or she will be 'Trained' as a Regional Coach.
+Example - A coach begins taking the Intro to Comp modules and completes the Initiation.
+He or she is then 'In Training' to become an 11U, 13U, 15U, and 16+ Coach.
+Once he or she completes all modules in a particular age stream, the coach will be 'Trained' for that specific age group.